 The “remove color cast” filter was also used when needed.
 This comes in very handy when one is confronted with pictures that have prematurely yellowed.
 It quickly reduces the yellowing and restores the photo to it’s original color.
 The old Motown sleeves benefitted tremendously from this method.

 The center hole was removed from the sleeves when possible.
 I’d always rather use this method and worked very hard on some of these to make that happen.
-When that wasn’t possible (or when my fix looked inauthentic), I used a record label to cover it.
+When that wasn’t possible, when the sleeve looked better with the 45rpm label there, or when my fix looked inauthentic, I used a record label to cover it.